My son's soul can now rest in peace, says Ravindra Patil's mother

-Says Sushilabai Patil, mother of constable Ravindra Patil, who was Salman Khan’s bodyguard and testified that he was at the wheel; during the case, she saw her son’s downward spiral into alcoholism and, later, his death due to tuberculosis
+Ravindra Patil was Salman Khan's bodyguard on that fateful night and testified that he was at the wheel; Patil's mother recalls her son's downward spiral into alcoholism and, later, his death due to tuberculosis

 “Today, my son’s soul can truly rest in peace.”
 These are the sentiments of Sushilabai Patil, the mother of Ravindra Patil, who was the bodyguard of actor Salman Khan on that fateful night.
 It was Ravindra’s testimony, in which he said it was Khan who was driving the car under influence of alcohol, that was the key evidence in the actor being pronounced guilty by the Sessions court yesterday.

 A frail Ravindra Patil in his home at Naigaon police quarters in 2007.
 He died, penniless, of tuberculosis at the Sewri TB Hospital the same year.
 File pic

 Speaking to mid-day from Dhule, Virendra Patil (46), Ravindra’s elder brother, who works as a constable with the State Reserve Police Force in the same town, stated that his 65-year-old mother always blamed Khan for his younger brother’s death.

 “Though he died of tuberculosis, he was fit and fine till this case occurred.
 His health went into a downward spiral after the incident and during the case (proceedings).
 My mother believed it was Salman Khan and the stress of the case that led to my brother’s health and, subsequently, his death.”

 “On Wednesday, my mother was glued to the television since morning.
 She was happy at the guilty verdict, as she believed justice, though delayed, has not been denied,” stated Virendra.
 “I was on duty when I learnt the news about the conviction and punishment pronounced by the court.